galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 ---
 layout: tutorial_hands_on

-title: 16S Microbial analysis with nanopore data
+title: 16S Microbial analysis with Nanopore data
 zenodo_link: https://zenodo.org/record/4274812
 questions:
 - How can we analyse the health status of the soil?
 - How do plants modify the composition of microbial communities?
 objectives:
-- Use nanopore data for studying soil metagenomics
+- Use Nanopore data for studying soil metagenomics
-- Analyze and preprocess nanopore reads
+- Analyze and preprocess Nanopore reads
 - Use Kraken2 to assign a taxonomic labels
 time_estimation: 2H
 key_points:
-- We learned to use nanopore data for analyzing the health status of the soil
+- We learned to use MinION Nanopore data for analyzing the health status of the soil
-- We preprocessed nanopore sequences in order to improve their quality
+- We preprocessed Nanopore sequences in order to improve their quality
 contributors:
 - gallardoalba